So today is my 15th Oggsday. I’ve been a member of discogs.com for a decade and a half.

 Discogs is as fascinating as it is frustrating.

-Now, if this sounds somewhat familiar, then yes — you’re right: I used a similar introduction for my 10th Oggsday.
+Now, if this sounds somewhat familiar, then you’d be right: I used a similar introduction for my 10th Oggsday.
 Read that article first to gain insight into how it all began and how things developed during my first decade there.

 Speaking for myself, what happened in the past five years is that I’ve submitted almost as many new items as in the preceding ten years.
-I’ve cracked the magic 1000 contributions marker by way of hundreds of tapes, CDs and (finally!) part of my record collection.
-I’ve revised a large number of South African label- and company entries as part of a long-term project that’s getting cancelled, and I purchased my first two items from the marketplace.
-Both were bootlegs.
+I’ve cracked the magic 1000 contributions marker by way of hundreds of tapes, CDs and (finally) much of my record collection.
+I’ve revised a large number of South African label- and company entries as part of a long-term project, and in 2017 I purchased my first two items from the marketplace.

-It was pure luck that I managed to get hold of these in 2017 because, in a strange twist of irony, it would be just a few months later that the sale of “unofficial releases” would be prohibited.
+It was pure luck that I managed to get hold of them because, in a strange twist of irony, it would be just a few months later that the sale of “unofficial releases” would be prohibited entirely.
 And that’s where most development seems to focus on nowadays: the marketplace – that entity attached to the database, the one that pays the bills and surely the one that requires the most staff support.
 Nobody wants an unhappy customer.

 As for the database itself?
 Significant new features or fields are rare.
 Those that were added (such as “price codes”) merely built upon existing facilities; most anything else has been stagnant despite an increasing list of quirks, bugs and feature requests.

 In preparation for this article, I also reached out to several fellow long-time users in an effort to be cheered up and have my memory juggled.

-Finally, one reminded me of a welcome improvement: artists such as The Beatles are no longer captured as Beatles, The.
-We’d almost forgotten about it.
+It took several messages before one reminded me of a welcome improvement: artists such as The Beatles are no longer captured as Beatles, The.
+I’d almost completely forgotten about it.
 Rejoice!

 The staff at Discogs has always been distant.
 I’m not quite sure what they do nowadays other than go around record fairs, and post memes and other content on social media… The Discogs database doesn’t seem to be getting much attention, so maybe the developers are focused on doing things at the other sites.

-There’s no navigator.
-Passengers and rats alike are jumping overboard.
+It’s apparent there’s no navigator.
+Passengers and rats alike are going elsewhere.

-No, not because the ship is sinking — quite the opposite, in fact: It’s taking on tons of cargo (data viz. stock) while unpaid stewards (voters) are trying their best to slot everything into its right place and guide stowaways (clueless users and vanity artists) and well as passengers and tourists (regular users and buyers) by reciting them boarding passes (guidelines) so that they may learn, contribute, and safely enjoy the ride.
+No, not because the ship is sinking — quite the opposite, in fact: It’s taking on tons of cargo (data viz. stock) while unpaid stewards (voters) are trying their best to slot everything into its right place and guide stowaways (clueless users and vanity artists) and well as passengers and tourists (regular users and buyers) by reciting their boarding passes (guidelines) so that they may learn, contribute, and safely enjoy the ride.
 Someday they may even be awarded their own set of oars.
-In the interim, tour operators (success coordinators and marketers) keenly have brochures printed up and sell more tickets while the machinists (engineers) try to plug leaks as they’re reported.
-None of this matters to the shareholders (management) as long as cargo (stock) gets shifted.
+In the interim, tour operators (“success coordinators” and marketers) keenly have brochures printed up and sell more tickets while the machinists (software engineers) try to plug leaks as they’re reported.
+None of this matters to the shareholders (site management) so long as cargo (stock) gets shifted.
 Those who are overly enthusiastic may get shown out of meetings (forums) or keelhauled (banned completely).

 Stewards and passengers alike consider this a hobby.
-Discogs is one crazy party cruise!
+Discogs is a crazy party cruise!